coder/pretty/README.md

 # pretty

-`pretty` is a high performance Terminal pretty printer for Go.
-We created it due to the significant performance issues encountered with `lipgloss`, which seemed impossible to fix without a complete rewrite.
+`pretty` is a performant Terminal pretty printer for Go.
+We built it after using lipgloss and experiencing significant performance issues.

-It is relatively low-level, meant to be used in tandem with [termenv](https://pkg.go.dev/github.com/muesli/termenv).
+`pretty` doesn't implement escape sequences, and should be used alongside [termenv](https://pkg.go.dev/github.com/muesli/termenv).

 ## Basic Usage